-Our sales and marketing expenses primarily consist of (i) salaries and benefits for our sales and marketing employees, (ii) branding and advertisement expenses, including costs of placing advertisements, holding promotional events and developing and designing marketing campaigns to generate user traffic to our platform, and (iii) share-based compensation and (iv) other expenses, such as sponsorship of eSports tournaments for which we have naming rights.
+Sales and marketing expenses consist primarily of (i) advertising and market promotion expenses, (ii) salaries and welfare for sales and marketing personnel and (iii) share-based compensation.
 We expect our sales and marketing expenses to continue to grow moderately in absolute amount as we continue to promote our upgraded game-centric platform as well as grow our business.